GustavoJST/kube-botblocker/deploy/charts/kube-botblocker-operator/README.md

 Whether you choose the first or second option above on install, if you wish to uninstall kube-botblocker, you can:

-1. Simply uninstall the helm chart if `.cleanupJob.enabled: true` (the default).
-This will run a pre-delete helm hook Job that will uninstall all kube-botblocker related, configuration (including IngressConfig objects and configuration inside associated ingresses).
+1. Simply uninstall the Helm chart if `.cleanupJob.enabled: true` (the default).
+This will run a pre-delete Helm hook Job that will uninstall all kube-botblocker related, configuration (including IngressConfig objects and configuration inside associated ingresses).

-2. If `.cleanupJob.enabled: false`, run the command below **BEFORE** uninstalling the helm chart:
+2. If `.cleanupJob.enabled: false`, run the command below **BEFORE** uninstalling the Helm chart:

     ```bash
     kubectl annotate --all -A kube-botblocker.github.io/ingressConfigName-